Rhinology, Skull Base, and Sleep Surgery Research

-Vanderbilt Rhinology and Skull Base Surgery participates in a variety of basic science, clinical and translational research including:
+Vanderbilt Rhinology, Skull Base, and Sleep Surgery participates in a variety of basic science, clinical and translational research including:

 - Exploring novel nerve stimulation to create the next generation of airway stimulators.

 - Examining trends and outcomes in patients with sinus inflammatory disease and tumors.

 - Biochemical analysis of sinus mucus and tissue specimens to tailor patient treatment.